 Work is started to nearly double Vanino Bulk Terminal’s capacity.

-Control of SUEK’s electric energy assets is passed to the Siberian Generating Company.
+The control of SUEK’s power generating assets is passed to the Siberian Generating Company.

 The Vanino Bulk Terminal, SUEK’s largest investment project, begins commercial operations.
 A fleet of dry-cargo vessels and tugboats is formed to service the terminal.